bmw9t/command_line_quiz/README.md

 $ git clone git@github.com:bmw9t/command_line_quiz.git
 ```

 To run the quiz, you must have ruby installed.
+Move to the repository.
 Run the quiz directly from the terminal by typing this from the repository folder:

 ```
 $ ruby quiz.rb